Service interruption: There is a currently a delay in emails being sent in response to enquiries.

-The fellowship will be awarded to a female librarian or female student of librarianship for an outstanding original paper of no more than 5000 words on any aspect of librarianship.
+The fellowship is awarded annually to a female librarian or female student of librarianship for an outstanding original paper of no more than 5000 words on any aspect of librarianship.
+Submissions for the 2020 Fellowship will open in March 2020.

 About the Fellowship

-The fellowship is named in honour of the late Jean Fleming Arnot, MBE, FLAA, a former staff member of the State Library of New South Wales, who retired as head cataloguer in 1968 after a distinguished career of over 47 years of service.
+The fellowship is named in honour of the late Jean Fleming Arnot, MBE, FLAA, a former staff member of the State Library of New South Wales.
+Miss Arnot retired as head cataloguer in 1968 after a distinguished career of over 47 years.
 Miss Arnot was active in women's organisations and a pioneer in the campaign for equal pay for women.

 The fellowship is awarded to a female librarian or student of librarianship for an outstanding paper of no more than 5000 words on any aspect of librarianship.
 Papers focusing on innovative solutions to contemporary library issues and services are encouraged.
 Papers should demonstrate original thought and research.
 The paper should have been written within the last twelve months and should not have been previously published, but can have been delivered as a conference paper or seminar.